 \textit{Proposition 4:} Based on a model with random initialization, NoiSER tends to approach pure-central-grey while satisfying the gray-world hypothesis.

-\textit{Validation for Proposition 4:} Given an image $I$, similar to P-regression, we use Eqn.\ref{eqn6} to measure the distance between $I$ and the pure-central-grey, and use Eqn.\ref{eqn2} to measure the satisfaction degree towards the gray-world hypothesis.
-The green and red curves in Fig.\ref{fig7}(a) demonstrate the specific iterative processes.
-As can be seen, though we do not apply the equation for back propagation, the curves still converge smoothly, demonstrating the correctness of \textit{Proposition 4}.
-Similar to P-regression, NoiSER training can also make pure-colors appear grey (see Fig.\ref{fig7}(b)).
+\textit{Validation for Proposition 4:} Given an image $I$, similar to P-regression, we use Eqn.\ref{eqn7} to measure the distance between $I$ and the pure-central-grey, and use Eqn.\ref{eqn2} to measure the satisfaction degree towards the gray-world hypothesis.
+The green and red curves in Fig.\ref{fig:Proposition24}(a) demonstrate the specific iterative processes.
+As can be observed, although we do not apply the equation for back propagation, the curves still converge smoothly, which demonstrates the correctness of \textit{Proposition 4}.
+Similar to P-regression, NoiSER training can also make the pure-colors appear grey (see Fig.\ref{fig:Proposition24}(b)).
 We summarize the \textit{Proposition 4} as the fact that NoiSER has the ability to learn a gray-world mapping.

-It is clear that NoiSER satisfies all the properties of P-regression while smoothing the convergence curve towards the gray-world hypothesis, which means NoiSER has possessed the ability to enhance a low-light image with pleasing visual effects.
-The final pipeline of training and inference and the detailed structure of the self-regression model (SRM) are shown in Fig.\ref{fig2}.
-Please note that the designed SRM is equipped with the instance normalization layers.
-Besides, the inputs/outputs of the model are processed to the range [-1,1], and the median of which is exactly the mean $\mu$ of the Gaussian distribution, i.e., $\mu=0$.
+It is noted that NoiSER satisfies all the properties of P-regression while smoothing the convergence curve towards the gray-world hypothesis, which means that NoiSER has possessed the ability to enhance low-light image with pleasing visual effect.
+The pipeline of training and inference for NoiSER are shown in Fig.\ref{fig:Architecture}, where the designed SRM is equipped with a instance-normalization layer.
+Besides, the inputs/outputs of the model are normalized into the range [-1,1], the median of which is exactly the mean $\mu$ of the standard Gaussian distribution, i.e., $\mu=0$.
 In such setting, 0 roughly corresponds to the means of RGBs for normal-light image (see Table \ref{tab2}), i.e., zero-mean Gaussian distribution roughly describes the distribution of normal-light image.